-The Alden 54, an aft-cockpit staysail ketch, was designed by Niels Christian Helleberg and built in the USA by Alden Yachts Inc.
+The Alden 54 is a 16.5m monohull sailboat that was designed by the renowned naval architect Niels Christian Helleberg and built by Alden Yachts in the USA.

 Underwater Profile: Centreboard keel & skeg-hung rudder